The 10 Best Product Photographers in Austin

 Landscapes, food, products, and portraits are the focus of Jenelle Wilson.
 Despite how varied these genres are, she uses a subdued color palette and slightly moody shadows that give her work a signature continuity throughout her portfolio.

 Jenelle also has an eye for backgrounds that do more than merely emphasize the product.
-In the out-of-focus zones, we see hints of outdoor landscapes, modern kitchens, brick walls, and other places that lend an editorial character to her product images.
+In the out-of-focus zones, we see hints of outdoor scenery, modern kitchens, brick walls, and other places that lend an editorial character to her product images.
 In short, we experience the product and the who, what, and where one might appreciate said product!

 4. Anna Sommer